-A. Under the provisions of the Probate Code, the court may require additional notice in any matter.

-B. Ordinarily, such notice will be required whenever it appears that the interests of any person or entity may be adversely affected by the determination of the issues raised by the pleadings, such as when the status of property is to be determined, substantial fees for extraordinary services are requested, or granting the petition would reduce the taxes or other revenue that would otherwise be paid to a public entity, or will result in a public entity paying benefits that would not otherwise be owed.

-C. Additional notice must include the full caption, as well as the time and place of hearing.
-The court may require a summary of the matters to be determined, or it may require a copy of the petition to be served with the notice.

-D. The probate clerk will prepare and post the notice as required pursuant to Probate Code section 10308, subdivision (c).
-The clerk is not responsible for publications or mailings.

-E. Notice to the Public Administrator/Public Guardian will be required in all appointment proceedings for decedent's estates when the proposed fiduciary is a creditor or not related to the decedent, and Letters of Administration are requested, unless nominated by a person with a higher priority than the Public Administrator; or when a non-resident of the United States is proposed.

-F. Parties filing a new action must serve on all parties a copy of the "Notice of Case Assignment" with the petition or other case initiating pleading.
-A copy of this notice will be provided to the filing party by the court clerk when case originating filings are processed.

-G. If specific information or language is required to be included in a notice, that specific information or language must be included in any waiver of that notice.
-This includes, but is not limited to, waivers of notice in Probate Code sections 850 and 859 proceedings, which must include the applicable notice language set forth in Probate Code section 851(c), and waivers of notice regarding a report of status of administration made under Probate Code section 12200, which must include the applicable notice language set forth in Probate Code section 12201(b).
+- A. Under the provisions of the Probate Code, the court may require additional notice in any matter. - B. Ordinarily, such notice will be required whenever it appears that the interests of any person or entity may be adversely affected by the determination of the issues raised by the pleadings, such as when the status of property is to be determined, substantial fees for extraordinary services are requested, or granting the petition would reduce the taxes or other revenue that would otherwise be paid to a public entity, or will result in a public entity paying benefits that would not otherwise be owed. - C. Additional notice must include the full caption, as well as the time and place of hearing.
+The court may require a summary of the matters to be determined, or it may require a copy of the petition to be served with the notice. - D. The probate clerk will prepare and post the notice as required pursuant to Probate Code section 10308, subdivision (c).
+The clerk is not responsible for publications or mailings. - E. Unless nominated by a person with higher priority than the Public Administrator, notice to the Public Administrator is required in all decedent's estate appointment proceedings for Letters of Administration when the proposed personal representative is a creditor, is not related to the decedent, or is a non-resident of the United States. - F. Parties filing a new action must serve on all parties a copy of the "Notice of Case Assignment" with the petition or other case initiating pleading.
+A copy of this notice will be provided to the filing party by the court clerk when case originating filings are processed. - G. If specific information or language is required to be included in a notice, that specific information or language must be included in any waiver of that notice.
+This includes, but is not limited to, waivers of notice in Probate Code sections 850 and 859 proceedings, which must include the applicable notice language set forth in Probate Code section 851(c), and waivers of notice regarding a report of status of administration made under Probate Code section 12200, which must include the applicable notice language set forth in Probate Code section 12201(b). - H. When matters are continued by the court prior to the scheduled hearing date, the petitioner/moving party must serve notice of the new hearing date and time to all parties entitled to notice, pursuant to the applicable Probate Code sections and California Rules of Court for the moving document.
 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2003; Rev. 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2012; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2022)
+1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2021; Rev.